+With watchful waiting, a man's condition is closely monitored, but treatment does not begin until symptoms appear or change.
 The doctor may suggest watchful waiting for some men who have prostate cancer that is found at an early stage and appears to be growing slowly.
 Also, watchful waiting may be advised for older men or men with other serious medical problems.

 Sometimes the surgeon will also remove nearby lymph nodes.
 Side effects of the operation may include lack of sexual function or impotence, or problems holding urine or incontinence.

 Improvements in surgery now make it possible for some men to keep their sexual function.
 In some cases, doctors can use a technique known as nerve-sparing surgery.
 This may save the nerves that control erection.
 However, men with large tumors or tumors that are very close to the nerves may not be able to have this surgery.